 - What if I need extra help with schoolwork?

 - Are there events with girls schools?

 Students arrive around 8 a.m. to catch up with friends in their homeroom or talk with teachers, and classes begin at 8:10 a.m.
 An exciting thing about your schedule is that it changes from day to day.
 Landon School has an eight-day class cycle.
 That means you will take subjects at different times each day to experience every class when you are energetic and focused.
 Your art, athletics, science and music classes are all in different buildings so you get a chance to really move around the campus.
 There are also recess, lunch and sports every day!

-In Grade 3, you will have a homeroom teacher for the main subjects (language arts, math, reading, science and social studies).
+In Grade 3, you will have one teacher for the main subjects (language arts, math, reading, science and social studies).
 In Grades 4 and 5, you will have different teachers for those subjects.
 You get to make giant painted murals, clay robots and other cool projects in art.
 In science, there are live animals in our lab that you can help care for.
 In music, you can choose an instrument to play or join the Chorus.